kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 ## A

+**ActivityPub**: A decentralized social networking protocol that provides a client/server API for creating, updating, and deleting content, and a federated server-to-server API for delivering notifications and content.

 **Adoption**: Integration of a new technology, programming language, or methodology into an organization or by a group of users

-**Computer**: A device that can perform calculations according to a set of predetermined instructions, usually including processing information.
-These instructions can be embodied in the physical design of the device itself or provided externally.
+**Authenticated Transfer Protocol (AT Protocol)**: A protocol for large-scale distributed social applications developed by Bluesky, focusing on account portability and algorithmic choice.

 ## B